-- 142 Loudly I cry to the Lord: to the Lord plead loudly for mercy, - 2 I pour my complaint before him, I tell my troubles to him. - When my spirit is faint within me, my path is known to you.In the way I am wont to walk in, they have hidden a trap for me. - I look to the right and the left;but not a friend have I.No place of refuge is left me,not a man to care for me. - 5 So I cry to you, O Lord: I say, "My refuge are you, all I have in the land of the living." - Attend to my piercing cry, for very weak am I.Save me from those who pursue me, for they are too strong for me.
+- 142 A maskil of David, while he was in the cave, a prayer. - Loudly I cry to the Lord: to the Lord plead loudly for mercy, - I pour my complaint before him, I tell my troubles to him. - When my spirit is faint within me, my path is known to you.In the way I am wont to walk in, they have hidden a trap for me.

+- I look to the right and the left;but not a friend have I.No place of refuge is left me,not a man to care for me.

+- 5 So I cry to you, O Lord: I say, "My refuge are you, all I have in the land of the living."

+- Attend to my piercing cry,

+for very weak am I.

+Save me from those who pursue me,

+for they are too strong for me.

-Free me from prison, that I may give thanks to your name, for the righteous are patiently waiting till you show your bounty to me.
+- Free me from prison, that I may give thanks to your name, for the righteous are patiently waiting till you show your bounty to me.